mika-s/mika-s.github.io/_posts/2019-05-27-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 [Official documentation][microsoft-openxml]

-`OPENXML` can be used to parse XML and return the values as rows and columns. `sp_xml_preparedocument` is used to prepare the XML for parsing. `sp_xml_removedocument` has to be used after parsing the XML.
+`OPENXML` can be used to parse XML and return the values as rows and columns. `sp_xml_preparedocument` is used to prepare the XML for parsing. `sp_xml_removedocument` must be used after parsing the XML.
 Preparing is not needed when the XML is typed.

 Example with single element containing sub elements: